adarj/invoice-demo/README.md

 A simple web application where users can upload and download invoices.

 ## Required features

+### Users
+- [x] User can login with username and password
+- [x] User can register a new account
-- [ ] Use a database system for storing data
+- [x] Uses a database to store user data

+### Invoices
-- [ ] Use a login page where each user can only see his/her uploaded invoices
+- [ ] Logged in user can only see his/her uploaded invoices
+- [ ] User can select a customer and create a new invoice with the following fields:
+    * Invoice number
+    * Invoice date
+    * Invoice amount
+    * Invoice status (billed or paid)
+    * An option to upload a scanned PDF invoice
+- [ ] User can edit invoice data
-- [ ] Users can add, edit, and delete customers
+- [ ] User can delete invoice data
-- [ ] Users can select customers, enter invoice number, invoice date, invoice amount and invoice status(billed, paid), and upload a scanned invoice in PDF format
+- [ ] User can download an uploaded scanned invoice
-- [ ] Users can list all the invoices, sorted by customer and invoice date; users also can filter to show invoices for selected customer
+- [ ] User can list all invoices and sort by customer or invoice date
+- [ ] User can filter list of invoices by customer
+- [ ] Uses a database to store invoice data

+### Customers
+- [ ] User can add new customers
-- [ ] Users can edit and delete invoice data
+- [ ] User can edit customer data
-- [ ] User can download PDF invoice (uploaded one) from the system
+- [ ] User can delete customers
+- [ ] Uses a database to store customer data